msalemor/ai-apps-blocks/README.md

-# AI Infused Apps<br/>Building Blocks
+# AI Infused Appplications with Azure OpenAI<br/>Building Blocks

 ## OpenAI development fundamentals

-- Models (ADA, GPT)
+- What are the models and what models are there (ADA, GPT 3.5, 4)?
-- Tokens
+- What are Tokens?
-- Token Limits
+- What are the token limits and why are they important?
-- Prompts/Completions
+- What are prompts and completions?
-- Prompt Engineering
+- What is Prompt engineering?
-- LLM vs Chat model
+- What is the difference between an LLM vs Chat model?

 ## Application architecture fundamentals